Grammar Worksheets

 Each pair of sentences contains two independent ideas.
 Combine them into one complex sentence using an appropriate subordinating conjunction such as:

-although, since, because, if, while, before, after, unless, when, even though.
+although, since, because, if, while, before, after, unless, when, even though, so that, until.

 Sentence Pairs to Combine: